-Laura C. Kendall (53) has served as a director of the Company since May 2003.
-Ms. Kendall is the chief financial officer of Tanner Companies LLC, which designs and manufactures women's high fashion luxury apparel under the brand names Doncaster and elana, for sale through a national network of consultants.
-She is also the Chief Executive Officer of CFOdynamics LLC, providing financial advisory services to middle market businesses.
+Laura C. Kendall (54) has served as a director of the Company since May 2003.
+Since April 2003, Ms. Kendall has been the chief financial officer of Tanner Companies LLC, which designs and manufactures women's high fashion luxury apparel under the brand names Doncaster and elana, for sale through a national network of consultants.
+She is also the Chief Executive Officer of CFOdynamics LLC, which provided financial advisory services to middle market businesses.
 From January 1997 to January 2002, Ms. Kendall was Executive Vice President and Chief Financial Officer of Delhaize America, Inc., a publicly-held supermarket operator with approximately 1,400 stores in the eastern United States with sales of over \$14 billion.
 Prior to 1997, Ms. Kendall spent 10 years with several publicly-held retail corporations in senior financial positions and eleven years in public accounting.
-Ms. Kendall was recently approved as an incorporating director of CommerceBank (Proposed), a bank being organized under the laws of the State of North Carolina.
+Ms. Kendall is a member of the Board of Directors of Bank of Commerce, a bank organized under the laws of the State of North Carolina.
 Ms. Kendall earned her Bachelor of Business Administration degree from Western Michigan University and is a CPA licensed in Michigan.

-Lisa A. Gavales (41) has served as a director of the Company since May 2004.
-Since August 2000 she has been Senior Vice President, Marketing Strategies for Bloomingdale's, a 32 store chain with over \$1.7 billion in sales.
+Lisa A. Gavales (42) has served as a director of the Company since May 2004.
+Since August 2000, she has been Senior Vice President, Marketing Strategies for Bloomingdale's, a 32 store chain with over \$1.7 billion in sales.
 Bloomingdale's is a leader in department store fashion, focusing on upscale apparel and home related goods with an emphasis on distinctive merchandise offerings.
-From 1994 thru 2000 Ms. Gavales held various other marketing, merchandising and strategic planning positions at Bloomingdale's.
+From 1994 thru 2000, Ms. Gavales held various other marketing, merchandising and strategic planning positions at Bloomingdale's.
 Ms. Gavales earned both her MBA and Bachelor of Science in Marketing from the University of Bridgeport.

-Geraldine L. Sedlar (54) has served as a director of the Company since May 2004.
+Geraldine L. Sedlar (55) has served as a director of the Company since May 2004.
 Ms. Sedlar, business owner and author, gained recognition with her first book On Target and again with her second book Don't Retire, REWIRE.
-In 1994 she founded her executive search firm, SEDLAR & MINERS, specializing in the recruitment of senior management for Fortune 500 companies.
-In 2004 Ms. Sedlar transformed Sedlar & Miners into a consulting firm specializing in retirement solutions.
-From 1987 to 1994 Ms. Sedlar was Editor-At-Large of Working WomanMagazine.
-She served on the board of the YWCA of New York City for 10 years, and chaired the 2000 member Academy of Women Achievers.
+In 1994, she founded her executive search firm, Sedlar & Miners, specializing in the recruitment of senior management for Fortune 500 companies.
+In 2004, Ms. Sedlar transformed Sedlar & Miners into a consulting firm specializing in retirement solutions.
+From 1987 to 1994, Ms. Sedlar was Editor-At-Large of Working Woman Magazine.
+She served on the board of the YWCA of New York City for 10 years and chaired the 2000 member Academy of Women Achievers.
 She sits on the Board of Women's Forum and sat on the Board of Trustees of the USS Intrepid Sea Air and Space Museum.
 Ms. Sedlar is a graduate of Michigan State University, and began her career as an assistant buyer in the Jewelry department of Abraham & Strauss.